 True Crime Podcasts

-True crime is a non-fiction literary genre that involves actual crimes and the actions of real people.
-The genre is explored in numerous movies, TV shows, documentaries, books, audiobooks, and podcasts.
-A podcast is a digital audio file that a user can download to a personal device.
+True crime is a non-fiction literary genre involving actual crimes and real people’s actions.
+The genre explores numerous movies, TV shows, documentaries, books, audiobooks, and podcasts.
+A podcast is a digital audio file users can download to a personal device.

 For the most part, the true-crime genre is just like any other.
 However, the popularity of delivering true crime stories via podcasts has grown considerably during the past five years.
-There are literally hundreds of stories that investigate everything from urban legends like Bigfoot to cold cases and more.
-Uniquely, the format draws listeners in, allows them to develop their own theories.
-In some cases, listeners get involved in helping to solve the crime Listeners become engaged in online discussion forums, social media groups, message boards, and more.
+Hundreds of stories investigate everything from urban legends like Bigfoot to cold cases.
+Uniquely, the format draws listeners in and allows them to develop their own theories.
+In some cases, listeners themselves participate in helping to solve the crime.
+Often, they become engaged in online discussion forums, social media groups, message boards, and more.
 They offer up their own theories about what may have happened.
 Also, they contribute their own research, track down data and information, help make connections, and more.